 Many salespeople treat the negotiation like a zero-sum game.
 In other words, if the buyer wins, they lose, and vice versa.
 This mentality erodes trust and forces your negotiation partner to act selfishly.
 Plus, if they walk away feeling like you’ve taken advantage of them, your long-term relationship is doomed.

-The solution?
-Act like a win for your prospect is a win for you.
+My solution?
+Change your thinking and act like a win for your prospect is a win for you.
 Together, you’re trying to find the best possible outcome.

 - An e-book, article, podcast, or other resources they’d be interested in.